ayjays132/PhillOS/README.md

 writes.
 Buffers passed to the read/write helpers must reside in identity mapped physical memory.
 Only simple single-page transfers are currently tested.

+### Plug-and-Play Driver Manager

+PhillOS now includes a minimal driver manager located under `drivers/`.
+Drivers register themselves using `driver_register()` and are probed at boot by `driver_init_all()`.
+Each driver supplies a `probe()` callback to detect compatible hardware and an optional `init()` routine.
+This architecture allows new drivers to be dropped in without modifying the kernel's main initialization logic.

 ## Offline Installation and Usage

 PhillOS can run without an internet connection once the UI files are cached by the service worker.